Home Refresh Ideas for Any Budget

 Nothing breathes fresh air into a room like potted plants or fresh flowers.
 Take a trip to the flower shop for a sweet centerpiece, or “shop” in your own yard for a natural seasonal arrangement.

 Frame something fun

-A swatch of textile, a small trinket or a treasured memento can become wall art.
-Simply remove the glass from a picture frame, mount the object on matte board and hang.
+A swatch of textile, a small trinket, or a treasured memento can become wall art.
+Simply remove the glass from a picture frame, mount the object on a matte board, and hang.

 Curate a photo gallery